MKVatinyan/Computer-Vision/scripts/ReadMe.md

 The <code><exec_mode></code> argument has two possible values : "show" to visualize the result without saving as in the screenshots below and "save" to save the resulting image in the same directory as the source image.

+If the image is too big, the "show" mode will not be adapted (the image will go out of the screen, I did not handle that case yet) so use "save".

 ## Histogram equalization

 Apply basic histogram equalization to the input image ([source](https://en.wikipedia.org/wiki/Histogram_equalization)).
 Histogram equalization is method of contrast adjustment of an image by stretching out the intensity range of an image (flattening its intensity histogram).
 For a step by step exploration of the concept see the dedicated notebook.